 Our new kennel name is: RIVERLAND WHITES

-White Shepherd Dogs come in 3 coat varieties: shorthair, longhair and the so-called "glamour coat".
-They all have white coats (or creme colour, which is not considered a fault), dark eyes and black noses (while pinkish noses are allowed, too).
+White Shepherd Dogs come basically in 2 coat varieties, shorthair and longhair, but there can be many steps of coat length in between and in case of doubt we say that such in-between dogs have a "glamour coat".
+The white coat can be purely white or can have some creme/apricot colour (it is not considered a fault) and they should have dark eyes and black noses (while pinkish noses are allowed, too).
 They have long straight backs and a more sensitive nature than today's black & tan German Shepherds.
 Further below you will find a few links for you which explain the history of the breed and how it got its new international name - the "White Swiss Shepherd Dog" (Berger Suisse Blanc).

 Paris, 4th July 2011: FCI approves final recognition of the White Swiss Shepherd as an independent breed

-Extract translation from an article in German, titled "Paris, 04.07.11: FCI beschließt die endgültige Anerkennung des WSS als eigene Rasse", please see http://www.weisse-schaeferhunde.de/anerkennung.htm.
+"Paris, 04.07.11: FCI beschließt die endgültige Anerkennung des WSS als eigene Rasse", please see http://www.weisse-schaeferhunde.de/anerkennung.htm (in German).